NOAA-ORR-ERD/MapRoom/README.rst

 changing a coordinate, adding a line, etc.) does new data have to be loaded into the graphics card memory.

+The PyOpenGL package is used to interface with the operating system's native OpenGL libraries.

 Numpy record arrays are used as a further optimization, defined in ``maproom.renderer.gl.data_types`` for different use cases.
 For example, ``POINT_VIEW_DTYPE is used `` to access individual x, y, z coordinates